Business/Career

 Failing to Plan – In Fact, Where is Your Business Plan?

-Without a plan, you end up wasting resources, time and effort to achieve very little.
+Without a plan, you may likely end up wasting resources, time, and effort to achieve very little.
 You may even miss valuable opportunities because of lack of planning.
 Your plan could have helped you to identify that opportunity before it slips away.

 But for a start, learn to plan your business gradually in a notebook.
-Keep your notebook close to you so that, as you think up more ideas, you would write them down immediately.
+Keep your notebook close to you so that, as you generate more ideas, you can write them down immediately.
 Then conclude each week by going through your notes to summarize and organize your plan.
-Also learn to assign priority points to those ideas that would have the greatest impact or yield in your business.
+Also learn to assign priority points to those ideas that have the greatest impact on your business.
 So that you can commence the following week with your high-priority points.
 These ideas can eventually help you to create a meaningful business plan to attract investors in the future.

 Handling Your Current Customers with Levity

-Asking for their feedback, giving them discounts, honouring their special days (é.g. birthdays), or giving them small gifts as you can afford, all go a long way.
+Asking for their feedback, giving them discounts, honouring their special days (é.g. birthdays), or giving them small gifts as you can afford.
+They all go a long way.
 You need to keep your customers satisfied with your brand continually, so they don’t drift away to seek for alternatives.

-Also pay attention to these other avoidable mistakes of small businesses.
+Also pay attention to these other avoidable mistakes of small business owners.
 You would be glad you did.

 • Attempting to Be an All-in-One Solution: You cannot please everyone, nor solve every problem out there.
 So you must identify the target customers who need your service or product the most.
 From thence, research into their needs and habits, and focus on solving their problems for them.

 • Unduly Cutting Prices: Never assume a reduction in price will attract more customers during challenging times.
 There are people who prefer to pay for quality.
 If you sell a quality product cheap, they become suspicious of your product.
-Therefore, increase the price of your product/service with a corresponding added value – better quality and satisfaction for their money.
+Therefore, increase the price of your product/service with a corresponding added value.
+Give customers better quality and satisfaction for their money.

-• All Business – No personal Time: Hello?
+• All Business and No Personal Time: Hello?
 All work and no play makes Jack what?
-If you focus so much on your business and refuse to attend to personal needs, you stress yourself out.
+If you focus so much on your business and refuse to attend to personal needs, you will stress yourself out.
 And your productivity would get worse.
 Therefore take time off to flex and relax.
-And while doing that – establish relationships with people around, and market your business to them.
+And while doing that, establish relationships with people around, and market your business to them.

-• Assuming You have No Competitors: Your product may be highly sought after or so specialised that it attracts a lot of patronage.
+• Assuming You have No Competitors: Your product may be highly sought after, or so specialized that it attracts a lot of patronage.
 Nevertheless – there are people out there ready to challenge you, or even take your place.
 Directly or indirectly, there is an alternative to your product or service.
 NEVER IGNORE YOUR COMPETITORS.
 Be alert and innovative.

-• Ignoring Your Continous Learning: You cannot possibly know everything that would help your business at once.
-Create time to learn one new skill everyday (or every other day) that could eventually boost your productivity at work.
-Training videos, a relevant book, new tools in your software.
+• Ignoring the Need for Continuous Learning: You cannot possibly know everything that could help your business all at once.
+Create time to learn one new skill everyday (or every other day) that would eventually boost your productivity at work.
+Training videos, a relevant book, new tools or software.
 Just do it.

 • Not Asking for Referrals: That good thing you are doing to please your customers should not go unnoticed by other people.
 Ask your customers to refer others to your business.
 You may even offer an incentive to them for bringing referrals.
 Existing customers are invaluable marketing agents, so don’t ignore them.

-• Too Little Marketing: Don’t ever assume your product is now so popular it does not need any more exposure.
+• Too Little Marketing: Don’t ever assume your product is now so popular that it does not need any more exposure.
 Sustain your marketing campaigns.
-And ensure you present clear messages that agree in meaning or purpose on all your communication channels at once to the public.
-That will attract more attention than churning out several uncoordinated messages at one time.
+And ensure you present clear messages that agree in meaning or purpose at once, on all your communication channels.
+That will attract more attention than churning out several uncoordinated messages at any time.

-• Setting Goals that are Difficult to Meet: Don’t hurt yourself with plans too big to achieve within reasonable time.
-Break down the big plan into smaller, SMART goals.
+• Setting Goals that are Difficult to Meet: Don’t hurt yourself with plans that are too big to achieve within a reasonable time.
+Break down your big plan into smaller, SMART goals.
 They should be specific, measurable, accountable, realistic, time-bound.
 And handle them gradually, one step at a time.

 COPYRIGHT WARNING!